Vikas-O7/target-websdk-foundation/README.md

 - **Not for at.js → Web SDK migration.** Different problem, future product.
 - **Not for Target activity creation.** Use Adobe's [official Target MCP](https://experienceleague.adobe.com/en/docs/target/using/mcp/target-mcp) or the Target UI.
-- **Not for visual verification.** Use Target Lens, AEP Debugger, or your browser.
 - **Not for mobile properties.** Web only in v1.

 ## Quickstart (5 minutes)